Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Methodology

 Then, the EUE is calculated as:

-Subsequently, we perturb the capacity mix by adding a hypothetical perfect generator with small capacity $\epsilon$ and re-solve the model to obtain the reference EUE.
-Then, for each resource, including storage with specific durations, we add $\epsilon$ capacity of this resource to the mix and calculate the capacity credit as the ratio of the EUE reduction to that of the perfect generator.
+Subsequently, we perturb the \emph{baseline} portfolio ($\hat{c_r}$) by adding a hypothetical perfectly reliable reference generator with small capacity $\epsilon$ and re-dispatching the perturbed portfolio.
+We use $\text{EUE}_\text{ref}$ to note the expected unserved energy obtained from the redispatch of that perturbed portfolio.
+Similarly, for each resource $r$ (including storage at a fixed duration), we add $\epsilon$ of $r$ to the \emph{baseline} portfolio, redispatch the perturbed portfolio, and record $\text{EUE}_r$.

+Following the definition of capacity credit by Wang et al. \cite{wang_crediting_2022}, we calculate the marginal capacity credit as the EUE reduction caused by $\epsilon$ additional capacity of $r$, normalized by the EUE reduction caused by $\epsilon$ additional capacity of a perfectly reliable generator.
 The complete process is presented in Algorithm 1.

+Note that Algorithm 1 estimates capacity credits that are valid for the baseline portfolio.
+To capture the portfolio-dependent nature of marginal capacity credits, best practice recommends ELCC and EFC (hyper) surfaces \cite{mantegna_electric_2025, ming_resource_2025}.
+Depending on the application, capacity credit surfaces are constructed by estimating credits for various portfolios, or the surfaces are explored ad hoc by considering the portfolio obtained with the latest credits.
+Given the article's analytical focus, the latter approach is suitable.
+In our case study, as we show later in Section IV.C, the obtained and baseline portfolios are relatively similar, negating the need for iteratively adjusting the capacity credits.